 |A local on the left, doing it right, and one of our group trying hard on the right.|

 We filled only one jerry can and six of us took turns carrying it back up the hill to the school.
 With every plodding and ungainly step we gained a greater appreciation of the blessing that is piped in water and the strength of those wee ones who carry an equal load.
 All alone.
 Every day.

 Check out next week's Muffin Monday where I've added photos of the school and our work there.
-Meanwhile, have a look at this video of my friend, Margaret, explaining a little bit about the project.

 Till next week!